tschm/demopaper/README.md

    % Reset page style after \maketitle (which overwrites the fancy style)
    \thispagestyle{fancy}  % Apply fancy style to the first page
    ```

-These components ensure that the header is properly displayed
-and that the `header.tex` file is correctly included.

 ### **🏷️ Repository Tags and Headers**